 In October 2022, Haiti declared a resurgence in cholera after more than three years without a single reported case.
-Malnutrition and cholera are a lethal combination and children suffering from severe acute malnutrition are more vulnerable to cholera and far more at risk of dying from the disease.
+Malnutrition and cholera are a lethal combination, one compounding the other.
+Children suffering from severe acute malnutrition are more vulnerable to cholera and more at risk of dying from the disease.

 Promoting safe learning environments

 Education is under attack in Haiti.
-Acts of armed violence against schools and school children, including shooting, ransacking, looting and kidnappings, have increased dramatically over the past year, as rising insecurity and widespread unrest begin to cripple the country’s education system.
-Attacks on schools by armed groups are having an enormous impact on children’s safety, well-being and ability to learn.
+Acts of armed violence against schools and school children, including shooting, ransacking, looting and kidnappings, have increased dramatically as rising insecurity and widespread unrest begin to cripple the country’s education system.
+The targeting of schools by armed groups is having an enormous impact on children’s safety, well-being and ability to learn.
 Children who are scared to go to school are also more at risk of being recruited by armed groups.

 Providing psychosocial support

-In addition to advocacy to prevent and end armed violence against children and communities, UNICEF prioritizes psychosocial support interventions for children.
-These include identifying vulnerable children and providing care and referrals as needed.
-UNICEF also supports protection services to victims of gender-based violence, unaccompanied and separated children and those associated with armed groups, while also strengthening of community child protection networks.
+In addition to advocacy to prevent and end armed violence against children and communities, UNICEF prioritizes psychosocial support interventions for children, provision of protection services to victims of gender-based violence, unaccompanied and separated children and those associated with armed groups, and strengthening of community child protection networks.

 Assisting with disaster recovery and preparedness

-At the same time, UNICEF is working to increase preparedness ahead of the upcoming hurricane season, to help ensure already vulnerable populations are protected and prepared before it’s too late.
+At the same time, UNICEF is working to increase preparedness for hurricane season, to help ensure already vulnerable populations are protected and prepared before it’s too late.